After all these years, they shared another bus ride the other night.

 To get to the Thursday night event that began the 40th anniversary celebration of their 1966 World Series title, the former Orioles in town this weekend met in the lobby of their hotel and rode a bus to the Murphy Fine Arts Center at Morgan State.

-the Orioles' outfield years ago.
+"That took you back," smiled Russ Snyder, the fleet Nebraskan who roamed the Orioles' outfield years ago.
 "We took a lot of bus rides together back then."

 Snyder and Brooks and Cakes and Wally Bunker and Tom Phoebus and Eddie Watt and so many more, distant names that still resonate here.

 What happens when you put them back on a bus after all these years?